Investing

 ¹Tax Efficient Review, April 2021

 There are a number of well-established estate planning strategies to reduce or potentially even eliminate the amount of inheritance tax a client’s family are required to pay on their estate when they die.
-Examples include gifts, trusts and Business Property Relief (BPR).
+Examples include gifts, trusts and Business Relief (BR).

 Identifying clients to talk to about estate planning